 - 12 months plans are useful if your project is going to scale beyond the limits of the free options.

-We can start this list with Microsoft IoT platform.
+We can start this list with the Microsoft IoT platform.
 Azure power lies in many native Microsoft technologies, including database management, visual studio, AI, and other tools that help to acquire and to analyze data.
-It also offers few third-party services like Python, Java, which give even more flexibility.
+It also offers a few third-party services like Python, Java, which give even more flexibility.